 The Council has not undertaken procedures to confirm the completeness, accuracy, existence or condition of these assets.
 Nor has the Council performed procedures to identify the value of assets vested in it during the year.
-When these assets are vested, no financial consideration is required from the Council and as such these are assets provided to Council free-of-charge.
+When these assets are vested, no financial consideration is required from the Council and as such the assets are provided to the Council free-of-charge.